-One piece of equipment which lives at the heart of every studio is an audio interface.
+One piece of equipment which lives at the heart of most modern home studios is an audio interface.
 An audio interface allows you to route both analog and digital signals in and out of your computer.
 Common applications include the routing of instruments and microphones into your DAW.
 Common applications also include the routing of audio signals out of your DAW to monitor speakers or headphones.

 Aside from connecting mics, speakers and other equipment to your computer, audio interfaces serve an additional purpose.
 An audio interface also ensures a much higher quality of sound reproduction than that which is possible from your computer’s built in sound card.